jedwards1211/lambduh/README.md

 Calls your function with the entire text from stdin in a single string, and writes what your function returns to `stdout`.

+### Move Mode

+Move mode renames each file (or directory) in the arguments by applying your provided function (which must be the last argument) to each filename.
+If you don't provide any files in the arguments, or one of your arguments is a single dash (`-`), it will also read from stdin, treating each line as a filename.

+By default it will print the old and new filenames and then ask for confirmation before actually moving them.

+#### Options
+* `-y`: move the files without asking you to confirm the new names.
+* `--dry-run`: just print out the old and new file names, then exit.

 ## Customization